Locobuzz Ceo Explains Why Healthcare Thrives During Covid On A Saas Platform

 Social Listening can facilitate a huge opportunity in product discovery, such as reliably responding to a “Can I buy this product for this need?” or “Do you have that, as well as this?”
 Notably, we as a country are also rapidly evolving into telemedicine; a place where doctors are increasingly consulting over WhatsApp.

 Locobuzz recognizes this shift and has already invested in large high-scale development for brands such as Titan on WhatsApp for their specific requirements.
-The technology framework can help aid a process for Pharma and telemedicine here is extremely relevant.
+The technology framework that can help aid a process for Pharma and telemedicine here is extremely relevant.

-- In terms of customer engagement, retention, and lead generation, what does Locobuzz advise brands in the industry to bring out of in AI Tech today?
+- In terms of customer engagement, retention, and lead generation, what does Locobuzz advise brands in the industry to bring out of AI Tech today?

-The biggest problem that comes with scaling up of operations is the consistency of service.
+The biggest problem that comes with the scaling up of operations is the consistency of service.
 For example, some people swear by some brands, and some will say ‘never again’.
 It’s the challenge all consumer-facing start-ups in India face.
 When you have this insane pressure of scaling up very fast, then somewhere there is a strong chance that you drop the ball in customer support and engagement.
-This is where AI can stabilize the scale-up process and provide consistent CX across the customer base
+This is where AI can stabilize the scale-up process and provide consistent CX across the customer base.

 The application remains the same: Whether product discovery, query, or complaint resolutions, AI can play a fantastic role for large-scale engagement and retention – a solution that’s currently underutilized.
 Surprisingly enough, I don’t see any formidable engagement where AI is being leveraged in a manner that’s meaningful for both brands and customers.
 This is probably also why the trust factor with American brands is different from Indian brands.
 They invest heavily in customer service and after-sales support.